m-anusha-DE/aboutme/README.md

 # aboutme
-My work as a passionate data engineer
+Learning and building projects as a Data Engineer.